Adityarya11/Adityarya11/README.md

-- 👋 Hi, I’m @Adityarya11
+- 👋 Hi, I’m Aditya Arya and I use [ZED](https://zed.dev/) btw.
-- 🌱 I’m currently learning c++
+- You can call me adi (pronounced "aidey").
-- ⚡ Fun fact: if i get mad, i come to github
+- click [Here](https://adityarya.vercel.app/) for more info.

 <!---
 Adityarya11/Adityarya11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.